Game4Move78/zsh-bitwarden/README.md

 `--simplify` restructuring the items for concise queries.
 - `.login.username` becomes `.username`
 - `[.fields[] | select(.name == "email") | .value] | first` becomes `.fields.email[0]`

+### Default header names

+If you don't like the default header names displayed in fzf, then either edit `default-headers.csv` or export `BW_DEFAULT_HEADERS` to your file.